- Solicitors For Business

-Should you suffer from a repetitive strain injury (RSI) caused due to your working environment, you could be able to make a claim for compensation.
-RSI’s can inflict a great deal of pain and discomfort on a sufferer, disrupting daily life.
-It may even affect your ability to work.
+If your repetitive strain injury (RSI) was caused due to your working environment, you could be able to make a claim for compensation.

-JMW can help you make a claim if you’ve developed an RSI as a result of your working environment, and a lack of preventative steps taken by your employer.
+RSIs can inflict a great deal of pain and discomfort on a sufferer, disrupting their daily life, including their ability to work.
+We can help you make a claim if you’ve developed an RSI as a result of a lack of preventative steps taken by your employer.

 If you currently suffer from an RSI caused by negligence on the part of a current or former employer, contact the specialists at JMW to make a repetitive strain injury claim.
 Call 0800 054 6570 or complete our online contact form and we will be in touch.

-RSI claims are common in people of all ages within the UK.
-Caused by repetitive tasks, RSI typically affects areas of the upper body including the forearm, elbow, wrist, hands, neck and shoulders.
+RSIs are common in people of all ages within the UK, and typically affect areas of the upper body including the forearm, elbow, wrist, hands, neck and shoulders.